HomeDing/homeding.github.io/stories/curtain.md

 layout: "page.njk"
 ---

-The aim is to automate the existing shades in my household to bring them in on several conditions like
+The purpose of this smart device implementation is to automate existing shades  to bring them in on several conditions.
+This can also used to control curtains or blinds that are typically controlled by 2 momentary switches.

+The possibilities are

-* late in the night (when forgot to to so)
+* bring shades inlate in the night (when forgot to to so)
-* in case of rain
+* or in case of rain
 * in case of too much wind
+* open blinds in the morning
+* shut down blinds in the evening

-but to keep the wall switch enabled for easy controlling in place.
+but to keep the existing wall switch in place enabled for easy manual controlling.

+## Choose the device

-Because the space in the switch box is limited I choose to use one of the ESP8266 based devices with 2 relays to control the shades.
+Because the space in the switch box is limited I choose to use one of the ESP8266 based devices with 2 relays.
 The one I choose also provides 2 inputs that can be given AC Power, very useful to keep a local switch functional.

 Here you see the picture of a **LoraTap SC500W** that comes with some helpful descriptions on